-Dust, vibration and noise emanate from a number of general guarrying and mining operations irrespective of the scale (ie from blasting, drilling, crushing unloading rock and and loading operations).
-Guidance suggests that significant nuisance from noise can be experienced over half a mile away.
+Dust, vibration and noise emanate from a number of general quarrying and mining operations irrespective of the scale (ie from blasting, drilling, crushing unloading and loading rock and Guidance suggests that operations). significant nuisance from noise can be experienced over half a mile away.
 Montague Evans (1991) in a report to Delting Community Council regarding a planning application for a quarry at Haggrister gave some indication of the effect strong winds have when they stated that:

-...... from empirical evidence, most of the dust generated will be deposited within 200-400 metres from the source - 800 metres in strong winds".
+"....... from empirical evidence, most of the dust generated will be deposited within 200-400 metres from the source - 800 metres in strong winds".